The exciting convenience experienced in online schools isn’t free from varying challenges.

-- Pay attention to students that ask questions and answers politely; be their friend
+- Pay attention to students that ask questions and answer politely; be their friend

 9. Treat it like a traditional Class

 In cases where you do not meet at a particular time each week, make a schedule for yourself.

 Make it appear like an in-person class.
 You can tag it: “go to class.”